Last Updated on 2 days by traveldrafts

 Japanese Cuisine

 Japanese cuisine is one of the most famous in the world.
 It has even been added to the UNESCO Intangible Heritage list.
-In 2011, Japan had the most three-starred Michelin restaurants worldwide, and in 2018, Tokyo had the most extensive accumulation of Michelin stars.
+In 2011, Japan had the most three-starred Michelin restaurants worldwide, and in 2018, Tokyo had the most Michelin stars.

-Japanese have very high standards for food and are authentic gourmets.
+The Japanese have very high standards for food and are authentic gourmets.
 Its cuisine emphasizes high-quality ingredients, precise culinary techniques, and presentation.
-Restaurants are normally specialized.
-And even in the simple restaurants around the corner of fast food chains, the food is delicious.
+Restaurants usually are specialized.
+And even in the simple restaurants around the corner from fast food chains, the food is delicious.

 The base of its food is rice and miso soup.
 Seafood plays a prominent role in Japanese cuisine.
-Sushi is the most famous dish that is appreciated worldwide.
+Sushi is the most famous dish worldwide.
 But besides sushi, there are so many iconic dishes like gyoza, ramen, tempura, onigiri, okonomiyaki, and Katsu curry.
 They are all delicious.

 The best part is that dining out in Japan is cheap.
-Japanese people almost always eat out because it is much cheaper than cooking.
-However, if you want to check out what Japan offers, we suggest going to a Kaiseke dinner.
+Japanese people almost always eat out because it is much more affordable than cooking at home.
+However, if you want to check out what Japan offers, we suggest going to a Kaiseki dinner.

 Baseball

 Japanese love baseball.
 Next to sumo, we would say it is their favorite sport.
 You will frequently find posters and magazines about baseball.
-Japanese baseball is often referred to as Nippon Professional Baseball.
+Japanese baseball is often called Nippon Professional Baseball.
 It is a highly popular and competitive professional league.

 High school and college baseball are also very competitive; many players come from these circles.
 The sport was introduced in Japan in the 19th century and has been popular since then.
 Even during WWII, they continued playing.